 As a woman, who tried to tell a man no I’m not interested in a relationship, only to then have him barter having a SEXUAL relationship with me instead, and then proceed to enter the passenger side of my car without my permission–among many other similar and worse experiences that I’m not sharing with yall–this bothers me.

 So yes, I do believe that a lot of Virgin Island men are disrespectful.
 A lot of Virgin Island men are misogynistic.
 A lot of Virgin Island men are abusive and disgusting.
 Not all, but a lot.
-And the fact that you’re able to miss an entire point because the lack of one word tells me plenty.
+And the fact that you’re able to miss an entire point because the lack of one or two words tells me plenty.
 The fact that you want to make yourself some savior rather than check the others who are making slights at the situation, tells me all I need to know about you.

-This is especially true online.
-Where some men who have been slighted by women disrespect all women.
+This is especially true online–where some men who have been slighted by women disrespect all women.
 They don’t care about generalizations.
 Generalizations matter when it’s about “men” because he is a man.
 When it’s about women, he laughs and entertains the degradation.

 Do some women do this as well?
 Yes.